 The Bank's residential real estate loan underwriters are grouped into three different levels, based upon each underwriter's experience and proficiency.
 Underwriters within each level are authorized to approve loans up to prescribed dollar amounts.
-Any loan over \$1 million must also be approved by either the Board Chairman, CEO or EVP/Residential Lending.
+Any loan over \$1 million must also be approved by either the CEO or the EVP/Chief Credit Officer.
 Conventional residential real estate loans are underwritten using FNMA's Desktop Underwriter or FHLMC's Loan Prospector automated underwriting systems, which analyze credit history, employment and income information, qualifying ratios, asset reserves, and loan-to-value ratios.
 If a loan does not meet the automated underwriting standards, it is underwritten manually.
 Full documentation to support each applicant's credit history, income, and sufficient funds for closing is required on all loans.
-An appraisal report, performed in conformity with the Uniform Standards of Professional

-Appraisers Practice by an approved outside licensed appraiser, is required for substantially all loans.
+An appraisal report, performed in conformity with the Uniform Standards of Professional Appraisers Practice by an outside licensed appraiser, is required for all loans.
 Typically, the Bank requires borrowers to purchase private mortgage insurance when the loan-to-value ratio exceeds 80%.